iverasp/MMM-Echo/README.md

     "default", to be shown to strangers

 Now get a good image of your face from the front and place it in the "users"-folder.

+## License

+Needs to inherit the license from face_recgnition and MMM-Facial-Recognition, which is MIT.